israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Boolean instances

 All Boolean instances inherit from Boolean.prototype.
+As with all constructors, the prototype object dictates instances' inherited properties and methods.

 ## Classes